-Join Chris Grover for an in-depth discussion in this video Why use Excel?, part of Learn Excel 2010: The Basics.
+Join Chris Grover for an in-depth discussion in this video Why use Excel?, part of Learning Excel 2010.

 So the question is why use Excel?
 And the simple answer is that you use Excel to keep track of the details.
 Those details might be your household budget.
 Or maybe you need to determine whether your business is operating at a profit or a loss.
 One of the most important things that Excel does is that it helps you understand the story behind the numbers.
 So you can keep track of all sorts of details in Excel using the grid that Excel creates using rows and columns.
 And you can put words and numbers in the cells and then you can turn those cells into a chart where you visualize what the numbers really mean.
 You can keep track of all sorts of things.

 Here's a worksheet that keeps track of household expenses and then here's the pie chart that explains where the money goes.
 Excel is great for creating forms and reports and things like that.
 This is a time sheet where someone keeps track of the time they spend working on certain projects.
 You can create entire business systems using Excel.
 For example, if you have salesmen in the field, they can email monthly reports as Excel files, and then back at the head office those reports can be combined into a single report for the entire company.

 And again, there are all sorts of ways that you can visualize the information once you've collected it in an Excel worksheet.
 Here's a chart that keeps track of the car sales by employee.
 We've got the employee names down at the bottom, the type of cars they're selling, and the actual numbers of cars that they sell.
 Number crunchers love Excel, so people that work in the financial business or the stock market use charts like these to keep track of daily stock prices.